feinstaub/webextension_local_filesystem_links/README.md

 ```
 npm install jpm
 ```
-This will install jpm to node_modules/jpm/bin
+This will install jpm locally to node_modules/jpm/bin

 Add jpm to PATH:
 ```